Great Lakes Storm Update

 There is a Winter Storm Warning for Leelanau, Antrim, Emmet, Charlevoix, Otsego, Charlevoix and Presque Isle Counties until 8 am Monday for 6-14” of snow, up to 1/2” of freezing rain and treacherous driving conditions.
 Wind gusts to 45 mph are possible.

-All counties in Upper Michigan are under Blizzard Warnings through Monday.
+All counties in Upper Michigan have been under Blizzard Warnings through today.
 The Marquette NWS says: “Heavy snow expected.
 Blizzard conditions possible.
 Total snow accumulations between 1 and 3 feet possible.
 Whiteout conditions are expected and will make travel treacherous and potentially life-threatening.”
+Sunday night, I saw Spaulding had already recorded 26” of new snow and Newberry had 23”.

 Here’s forecast snowfall.
 Note the legend on the far right.
 The darkest red is +30” of snow in 2 1/2 days…and Marquette just HAD +11” snow!
 Much less snow south of Grand Rapids and than may not come until we get the cold air during Monday/Tuesday.